Health & Safety

 - At all times Exhibitors must obtain their contractors Health & Safety Policy, details of specific safety procedures, competence and training of staff and the named individual safety officer responsible for the company.

 Please ensure all contractors employed are aware of these health & safety responsibilities.

 Please complete the Health & Safety form and the Risk Assessment in Section Three; these can also be found online.

 Since the HSAWA Act in 1974, event organisers have calculated the risks associated with the construction and deconstruction of events, and enforced controls to ensure that all employees, contractors and visitors were provided with a healthy and safe working environment while onsite.

 In April 2015, The Construction Design Management legislation came into force in the UK to further regulate the industry and ensure that safety was the highest priority.

 It is now the responsibility of organisers, as principle contractors, to do all that is reasonably practicable to prevent personal injury and damage to property, and to protect everyone from foreseeable work hazards at all locations.

 Co-operation and participation of all employees, trainees and sub-contractors is essential to obtain high standards of safety practices.
-Therefore, no exhibitor or contractor will gain entry to the halls during construction or deconstruction, without a signed copy of the Site Induction Form, which will be sent two weeks prior to the show.
-This form does not need to be returned to us in advance but printed, signed and brought with you on-site.
+Therefore, no exhibitor or contractor will gain entry to the halls during build up or breakdown, without reading and agreeing to of the Site Induction Rules, which will be displayed when arriving onsite.
+You will be issued with a wristband on completing this process.